 Maserati has used a digital twin system to create a simulation model that reduces 30% of production time.
-It minimizes expenditure spent on real-world prototype experiments, wind tuner test, and test drives.
+It minimizes expenditure spent on real-world prototype experiments, wind tuner tests, and test drives.
 Maserati workshop has a digitally-enabled production line that changes the position of robots to eliminate quality time spent on inefficient movements.

 A predictive maintenance tool:

-Transportation Industry, particularly aviation and automobile, spends millions of dollars every year in working prototype trails in predicting the maintenance tenure of the engine and other body parts.
-With the help of digital twin, these industries can resolve the issues by creating virtual prototypes in real-time that mimic the real-world physical objects.
+Transportation Industry, particularly aviation and automobile, spends millions of dollars every year in working prototype trials in predicting the maintenance tenure of the engine and other body parts.
+With the help of digital twins, these industries can resolve the issues by creating virtual prototypes in real time that mimic real-world physical objects.
 These models can solve problems included in maintenance costs by suggesting improvements in product design and testing.

-GE’s aircraft engines integrated digital twin as a part of predictive maintenance tools to drive data insights from digital images of engines.
-Digital twin used the information gathered from the sensors on the aircraft, to evaluate engine performance according to different environmental conditions.
+GE’s aircraft engines integrated digital twins as a part of predictive maintenance tools to drive data insights from digital images of engines.
+Digital twins used the information gathered from the sensors on the aircraft, to evaluate engine performance according to different environmental conditions.
 Based on this model the company detected the lifespan of engines that reduced the maintenance cost by saving millions of dollars.

 As discussed in the article, the digital twin is emerging as a prominent tool in driving industry 4.0.
 It defines all the needs of smart manufacturing by providing value throughout the production, product, supply, and CRM value chains.
-The implementation of this technology is cost-efficient and adds more value to the revenue system by integrating this technology to IoT, AI, data Intelligence, plant logistics management, etc. It provides a competitive edge in the era of smart manufacturing by advancing enterprise thought processes in addressing its consumers.
+The implementation of this technology is cost-efficient and adds more value to the revenue system by integrating this technology into IoT, AI, data Intelligence, plant logistics management, etc. It provides a competitive edge in the era of smart manufacturing by advancing enterprise thought processes in addressing its consumers.